 A few plants can increase the impact and visual interest of the whole decorative effect an artwork has.

-Create a collage with a few different bits and bobs together into a gallery wall.
-You can cover from wall to wall with this option and to achieve better results plan a nice layout that fits with the style of the room.
+Create a collage of a few different bits and bobs together into a gallery wall.
+You can cover from wall to wall with this option and to achieve better results plan a nice layout that fits the style of the room.